Kyuhisan/RIS-Group-Project/03-Backend/src/test/README.md

    - **TaskModelTest**: We verified if tasks are correctly created within the `Task` model, including checking for data validation.
    - **TaskGroupModelTest**: We tested the correct operation of the `TaskGroup` model and validated whether tasks are correctly associated with task groups.

-4. **Repository Testing**:
-   - **TaskRepositoryTest**: We tested the `TaskRepository` to ensure correct task storage and retrieval from the database.
-   - **TaskGroupRepositoryTest**: We tested `TaskGroupRepository` to ensure task groups are correctly saved and retrieved from the database.

 ### Why Are These Tests Important?